yufoo1/yufoo1.github.io/docs/web-app-development/Use JDBC to Connect Database in Native Android App.md

 ## Deploy MySQL5

 Then, what you should do is configure `MySQL5` on your server.
 Remember, don't use the latest version of `MySQL`.

 ```mysql
 docker pull mysql:5.x
 ```

-Then, you can refer to [Deployment of MySQL](yufoo1.github.io/docs/web-app-development/Deploy%20Your%20Own%20Website%20and%20Database%20on%20the%20Server#deployment-of-mysql) to finish the configuration.
+[//]: # (Then, you can refer to [Deployment of MySQL]&#40;yufoo1.github.io/docs/web-app-development/Deploy%20Your%20Own%20Website%20and%20Database%20on%20the%20Server#deployment-of-mysql&#41; to finish the configuration.)

 ## Implement Connection Class